panzerama/Monkey.INF/ActOne/SceneOne.md

 // Holla, there are opinion gibber, enterprise oft my lawless squeak.
+// I forgot to add comments on the last commit
 SCENE I. Elsinore.
 A platform before the castle.

     FRANCISCO at his post.
 Enter to him BERNARDO